 This is exactly what I attempt to do in this essay – I will go through some of the most important theories of science and look what they can say about programming language research.
 Then I suggest how we can improve our scientific practice in the light of these observations.

 First, I discuss how understanding the research programme is important for evaluating scientific contributions.
 Second, I argue that overemphasis on precise, mathematical models in early stage of research may limit the creativity.
 Thirdly, I propose how to design stand-alone (theory-independent) experiments in program- ming language research and how this can help to integrate the vast amount of knowledge gathered by software practitioners.

-Draft and more information
+Paper and more information

 If you want to cite the paper, you can use the following BibTeX information, or find more information at the AISB proceedings page.

 Author: Tomas Petricek